nn1900/baseline/README.md

 these change scripts into your version control system such as git.

 # Use Case
-Typically, when you use a database-first development approach, your team want to keep local development databases and want to keep track of the changes collaboratively w/ each other, then baseline could help.
+Typically, when you use a database-first development approach, your team want to keep local development databases and want to keep track and sync of the changes collaboratively w/ each other, then baseline could help.
 However, baseline also supports other scenarios such as you team (probably a dedicated database team) is maintaining a shared database for development, you want to apply the changes to the database in production, etc.

 # Install & Usage
-Baseline is a CLI tool that you could install via npm as below:
+baseline is a CLI tool that could be installed via npm as below:
 ```bash
   npm install -g node-baseline
 ```

-_Note: this tool requires nodejs version 4.0.0 or above._
+___Note: this tool requires nodejs version 4.0.0 or above.___

 Then, type `baseline --help` to see how to use it as below: